kubermatic/kubermatic/cmd/conformance-tester/README.md

 # E2E conformance tester

-Runs static test scenarios against a set of KKP usercllusters.
+Runs static test scenarios against a set of KKP userclusters.

 The conformance tester will, by default, test all supported versions on providers using all supported operating systems, by creting one cluster for each combination, waiting for it to become healthy, adding nodes and then executing the